... And Then You Saw Them

 You were somewhere unremarkable — an office hallway, a classroom, a coffee shop, a moment wedged between two other forgettable moments — and then...

-That's it.
-Nothing cinematic, no dramatic music, no slow motion, no bolt of lightning.
+Nothing cinematic.
+No dramatic music, no slow motion, no bolt of lightning.
 Just a person, going about their day.
 And something inside your chest — something you were absolutely certain had gone quiet for good — moved.

 And here, without asking your permission, it had woken up.